 Sally Kim, Editorial Director

-Michelle Howry specializes in commercial nonfiction.
+Michelle specializes in commercial nonfiction.
 Her bestsellers at Touchstone include books like THE GIRLS OF ATOMIC CITY by Denise Kiernan, diet category-killers THE NEW ATKINS FOR A NEW YOU and THE NEW ATKINS FOR A NEW YOU COOKBOOK, Olympic gold medalist Dominique Moceanu’s memoir OFF BALANCE, pint-sized Hollywood diva Kristin Chenoweth’s A LITTLE BIT WICKED, and the BRO CODE franchise of books (with more than 1.5 million copies in print).

-She also acquires narrative nonfiction in categories such as popular history, biography, popular science and technology, and some celebrity memoir, including recent and upcoming books like: MOTHER NATURE IS TRYING TO KILL YOU, a look at the dark side of the natural world by Discovery channel’s Dan Riskin; WHAT THE DOG KNOWS, a look at the science behind man’s best friend; CHAMPAGNE SUPERNOVAS, about the fashion counter-culture of the early 1990s; investigative journalist Juliana Barbassa’s DANCING WITH THE DEVIL, a look at the fascinating, infuriating culture of Rio (timed to release before the 2016 Olympic Games); and two new books from #1 New York Times bestselling author Matthew Inman, aka The Oatmeal.
+She also acquires narrative nonfiction in categories such as popular history, biography, popular science and technology, and some celebrity memoir, including recent and upcoming books like: WHAT THE DOG KNOWS, a look at the science behind man’s best friend; CHAMPAGNE SUPERNOVAS, about the fashion counter-culture of the early 1990s; investigative journalist Juliana Barbassa’s DANCING WITH THE DEVIL, a look at the fascinating, infuriating culture of Rio (timed to release before the 2016 Olympic Games); and two new books from #1 New York Times bestselling author Matthew Inman, aka The Oatmeal.

 Michelle Howry, Senior Editor

 Lauren Spiegel, Senior Editor

 Lauren Spiegel began her publishing career at Touchstone in 2006.
-Lauren is a passionate pop culture and entertainment enthusiast—she’s looking for humor, pop culture, narrative nonfiction, celebrity-driven projects, as well as a limited number of commercial fiction titles.
+Lauren is a passionate pop culture, new media, and entertainment enthusiast--she's looking for humor, pop culture, narrative nonfiction, celebrity-driven projects, as well as a limited number of commercial fiction titles.
 She loves working with authors to help bring their vision for a project to life.

 Matthew Benjamin, Senior Editor